klaasnicolaas/python-energyzero/README.md

 ## Data

+**note**: Currently only tested for day/tomorrow prices

 You can read the following datasets with this package:

-**note**: Currently only tested for day/tomorrow prices

 ### Electricity prices

 The energy prices are different every hour, after 15:00 (more usually already at 14:00) the prices for the next day are published and it is therefore possible to retrieve these data.

-- Current/Next electricity market price (float)
+- Current/Next[x] hour electricity market price (float)
 - Average electricity price (float)
 - Lowest energy price (float)
 - Highest energy price (float)